 When appropriately used, real estate leverage can be an effective tool for real estate investors to increase their return on investment.
 The key is to avoid making decisions without proper consideration of the areas of risk in leverage.
 Avoid these high-risk behaviors and you have a far better chance of realizing success in using real estate leverage.

-01Counting on High Levels of Appreciation
+Counting on High Levels of Appreciation

-02Ending Up With Too High a Payment
+Ending up With Too High a Payment

 The problem is the higher payments that come with higher leverage.
 If this is a mortgage, for instance, you can count on having to make monthly payments, and the more you borrowed, the higher the monthly payment.

-Should the market soften or your properties experience higher-than-expected vacancy or credit losses, you could find yourself unable to maintain those higher mortgage payments that seemed fine at the beginning.
+Should the market soften or your properties experience higher-than-expected vacancies or credit losses, you could find yourself unable to maintain those higher mortgage payments that seemed fine at the beginning.
 If you are unable to make the monthlies, your investment is in jeopardy.

-03Letting Good Financing Result in a Bad Purchase
+Letting Good Financing Result in a Bad Purchase

-Many an investor has overpaid for a property because they found nirvana in a high leverage financing setup.
+Many an investor has overpaid for a property because they found nirvana in a high-leverage financing setup.
 Said differently, just because you can get a property with very little cash outlay doesn't mean that it's a good buy.
 Look at the value of the property in the context of current and expected market trends.
 Find "comparables" or other properties like it.
 What have they sold for?
 What is selling in the area?

 Forgetting That Cash Flow Is King

 If your rental income, minus your mortgage costs and expenses, is putting a nice cash return in your pocket every month, then the fact that the property didn't gain in value this year won't be as worrisome of an event.
 But if all your real estate investments are down, you're in a lot of hot water.